MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/set-permissions.md

 ## Confirm that contributors have pipeline permissions

-**Security Best Practices Note:**
+> [!NOTE]
-_It is recommended to only allow required users and groups for pipeline permissions.
-The Contributors group may be too broad in a given project._
+> A security best practice is to only allow required users and groups for pipeline permissions.
+The contributors group may be too broad in a given project.

 If you created your project after about October 2018, then the above procedure is probably sufficient.
 However, in some cases your team members might see errors or grayed-out controls when they try to work with pipelines.
 In these cases, make sure that your project contributors have the necessary permissions: